Nigerian Stew Recipe with Chicken and Beef

 HOW TO MAKE AN AUTHENTIC NIGERIAN STEW (Step-by-Step):Print

-- Chicken, Beef or any other meat of choice.
-I used up 7 lbs chicken and 3 lbs beef
+- Chicken, beef or any other meat of choice.
+I used up 7 lbs of chicken and 3 lbs of beef

-- 12 cups of fresh tomatoes, bell peppers, onions, and garlic blend.
+- 18 – 20 medium-size plum tomatoes (note: you will have about 12 cups of tomatoes/peppers blend after blending the fresh tomatoes, bell peppers, onions, and garlic).

 - 2 big bulbs of onions; 1½ for the blend; ½ for sautéing